As always, having more fun than a human being should be allowed to have.

 No, you won't keep your health care plan.

-From the Hill Health Reform threatens to cram already overwhelmed emergency rooms.
+Out of Houston, Texas doctors opting out of Medicare at alarming rate from the Hill Health Reform threatens to cram already overwhelmed emergency rooms.

-Oh, and then of course, Newsweek Save Yourself.
+Oh, and then, of course, Newsweek, Save Yourself.

-Health care reforms only half the battle.
+Healthcare Reform is only half the battle.

-But I want to stick with the Gulf Oil spill for just a minute here first.
+But I want to stick with the Gulf oil spill for just a minute here first.

 A couple stories.

-One from the politico response to Gulf Oil Spill examined.
+One from the Politico response to Gulf oil spill examined.

-Senator Joe Lieberman, after beating up big oil all of last week, congressional panels now being beginning to pick apart the federal response to the spill.
+Senator Joe Lieberman, after beating up big oil all of last week, congressional panels now beginning to pick apart the federal response to the spill.

 The Obama administration will face questions about why key agencies seem unprepared for the scope of the disaster.

-Senator Lieberman, Chairman of the Senate Homeland Security Committee, said Monday that the government might not have been equipped to handle such a large spill.
+Senator Lieberman, chairman of the Senate Homeland Security Committee, said Monday that the government might not have been equipped to handle such a large spill.

 Maine Senator Susan Collins, top Republican on the Homeland Security Committee, expressed outrage that only the Minerals Management Service approved oil spill response plans without the Coast Guard having a say.